 At the end of the nineties Jim returned to the theatre playing his wide range of musical instruments in local productions of Catherine Cooksons The Fifteen Streets and Dickens A Christmas Carol.

-Jim still writes and records, and has recently completed his first serious novel.
+Jim still writes and records, and has recently published his first serious novel (2018).

 He Lives in Mytholmroyd, West Yorkshire with his wife, where he combines the contrasting occupations of freelance sub editor and council street sweeper!